 You had a hip joint replacement surgery to replace all or part of your hip joint with an artificial joint.
 This artificial joint is called a prosthesis.

 By the time you go home, you should be able to walk with a walker or crutches without needing much help.
 Most people do not need them after 2 to 4 weeks.
-Check with your doctor about when to stop using crutches.
+Check with your health care provider about when to stop using crutches.

 You should also be able to dress yourself with only a little help and be able to get into and out of your bed or a chair by yourself.
 You should also be able to use the toilet without much help.